jackm43/home-app/README.md

 ## WARNING

-This is absolutely not currently built to be used anywhere outside your own, non-internet connected network.
+This is absolutely not currently built to be used anywhere outside of a LAN environment connected network.
 Use at your own risk!

 ## Stuff to do
 - [x] Fetch journey from JourneyPlanner on the Transperth Website